Get my 5-Ingredient Keto Cookbook featuring over 120 simple recipes!

 If you’re on a ketogenic diet, you’ll likely be eating lots of bacon.
 Some people have actually taken it to the extreme.
 Take a look at what happens when you eat only bacon for a month!

 There’s a ton of recipes that call for cooked bacon.
-Here’s a few low carb ones:
+Here are some of my favorite keto-friendly recipes.

 - Low Carb Breakfast Casserole can be prepared the day before and baked just before serving.
 It’s great for holiday breakfasts!